87tana/87tana.github.io/README.md

 - Optimized and fine-tuned a UNet-based deep learning segmentation model for brain tumor localization in MRI images, boosting the client’s system performance by 10%.

 - Initiated and executed proof-of-concept models, validating ML and DL algorithms to assess feasibility and potential impact

+**Data Scientist, Deep Learning Practitioner** <br>  @ Freelnce  <br>(_Jan 2023 - Sep 2023_)

+Completed three freelance data science and computer vision projects:
+- Optimized and fine-tuned a UNet-based deep learning semantic segmentation model for brain tumor localization in MRI images, boosting the client’s system performance by 15%.
+- Developed a ResNet-based decoder-encoder deep learning model for brain tumor classification in MRI images, enhancing the client’s system performance on their complex and imbalanced dataset by 10%.
+- Developed and validated a customer churn prediction model for an advertising client, achieving 85% accuracy on their imbalance dataset.

+**Data Advisor**, **Product Developer** <br>@ bao Solution GmbH, Munich, Germany (_November 2021 - Present_)
+- Developed innovative features to enhance chatbot accuracy in AI conversational software.
+- Improved user experience through frontend and UI development.
+- Collaborated cross-functionally with AI scientists and developers in agile development.
+- Conducted product analysis and presented data-driven insights to stakeholders.